deannalenore/cabin-fever-react/README.md

 # Built With
 - React
 - Redux
-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # How it Works
 Cabin Fever is a single-player game that presents a series of cards with hidden images to be revealed during the game.
 The player will click on a single card to reveal an image, and then select a second card to determine if there is a match.
 If a match is made, the cards remain uncovered, and the player earns one point.
 If a match is not made, the cards will reset, and the player can continue uncovering cards until a match is made.
 At anytime, the player can restart the game, by clicking the "Reset" button.